 Since our intestine is also the center of our body, it plays an essential role in our health.
 While the small intestine already breaks down fats or proteins, soluble fibers pass through this area without any damage.

 Sidenote: Have you ever wondered why eating just a pear or some blueberries for breakfast promotes your digestion?
 Well, you can thank the fabulous fibrous fruits.
 Increasing the bowel volume, stimulates also the intestinal movements.
-Thus, both insoluble and soluble fibers have a positive effect on our digestion and well-being.
+Thus, both insoluble and soluble fibers have a positive effect on our digestive system and well-being.

 4. Prevents colon cancer

-Ballast rich nutrition has also a positive effect on a whole range of gastrointestinal diseases.
+Bulk rich nutrition has also a positive effect on a whole range of gastrointestinal diseases.
 This starts with constipation and ends with more serious illnesses such as colon cancer.
 A major review study associates a fiber-rich diet with a lower risk of colon cancer.
 (5)

 Last but not least….